 The launch on Fire TV comes as the Chinese-owned app is under threat of a Trump administration ban unless it gets sold to Microsoft by Sept.
 15.

-As first reported by Business Insider, “More on TikTok” is available to Fire TV users in the U.S., providing playlists and compilations of popular short-form videos curated by TikTok.
+As first reported by Business Insider, “More on TikTok” on Fire TV provides playlists and compilations of popular short-form videos curated by TikTok.
 The channel includes “In the Studio,” featuring interviews with TikTok stars, and “This Is TikTok,” highlighting other creators.

 “‘More on TikTok’ brings the real, fun and bold world of TikTok — the leading destination for short-form mobile video — directly to your living room,” reads the description of the app on Fire TV.
 The app is free to download, and it doesn’t carry any advertising currently.